Guest blog by Rudraksh Shankaran Microsoft Student Partner at University College London

 After pressing the enter key, you’ll see the instructions being performed in the terminal tab.
 After being created, the window reloads with the contents of the sample project folder on the left.

-1. Right click on the executable(.py) files in the side menu then click on AI: Submit Job.
+1. Right click on the executable(.py) files in the side menu then click on

 2. The code can be executed locally or on the cloud so here it asks you where to run the program.
 Select your job configuration "Docker-Python" and press enter.